Tag Archive: The Serpent Priesthood

 “Seek not those whom choose a path of security, but rather find those whom will inspire and challenge every thought you have been programmed with”

-As a Knight Templar I am very proud of our lineage and tradition and have always endeavoured to continue the teachings with pure intent of heart.
+As a Knight Templar I am very proud of our lineage and tradition and have always endevoured to continue the teachings with pure intent of heart.
 The path is indeed the cornerstone of my very existence and is both a challenge and yet a great joy and constant inspiration too.
 I am very humbled when others who come to tread the path and whom I teach, share the same joy and deep understandings of the truths.
 Now as a member of The Priory I am very honoured to be able to share with all who wish to ‘see’

 Knight Image

 The Priory welcomes all to its doors.
 If you feel a pull towards the truth and a sense of belonging, then The Priory may be for you.
 We value all that we know and do not give it freely to the world of men.
-Our Lineage itself was passed to our Grand Prior Alek, by the late Sir Ian Sinclair… A man of character and high ranking within the Royal Order of Scotland.
+Our Lineage itself was passed to our Grand Prior Karl, by the late Sir Ian Sinclair… A man of character and high ranking within the Royal Order of Scotland.
 Of course, our Grand Prior has his roots firmly placed within Scotland and continues to reveal the truth, but does it really set you free – Truth?
 It is both a blessing and a burden to receive the knowledge, to receive the secrets. yes, one may debate that our Priory publishes work, so its not really a secret?
 Yes we do publish work, BUT remain steadfast in our undertakings so not to reveal our knowledge in its entirety.
 If you a genuinely interested and are meant to, then you will make contact… Your journey starts right here, right now…

 Triangular perception (2)